rkoeninger/ShenScript/docs/interop.rst

    :param string Uri: URI component to encode.
    :returns:          Encoded URI.

+.. function:: js.eval : string --> A

+   .. warning:: Using :js:`eval` is even more dangerous than usual in ShenScript because it will be difficult to know what indentifiers will be in scope and how their names might have been aliased when code is evaluated.

+   Calls the built-in JavaScript :js:`eval` function, asserting argument is a string.

+   :param string Code: JavaScript code in string form.
+   :returns:           The result of evaluating the code.

+.. function:: js.log : A --> unit

+   Logs given value using :js:`console.log`.

+   :param any X: Value to log
+   :returns:     Empty list.

 .. function:: js.parse-float : string --> number

    Parses a floating-point number.